iEngage/csharp-sdk/docs/CollaborationApi.md

 Post blog

 This service allows a user to post a blog.
 The following fields(key:value) are required to be present in the Blog JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. association </br>2. title </br>3. description </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API. **Required fields** 1. association      2. title      3. description

 ### Example
 ```csharp